-Rare coffee table with Arizona petrified Sequoia wood inlaid in thick lacquered resin tabletop resting on 3 sets of black painted tripod steel brackets.
-The Sequoia fossilized wood dates back 250 million years and sits in sharp contrast with its gorgeous rich colors of red, burnt orange and brown and gray-blue with the black lacquer of the resin.
+Ado Chale rare coffee table with Arizona petrified Sequoia wood inlaid in thick black lacquered resin tabletop resting on 3 sets of black painted tripod steel brackets.
+The Sequoia fossilized wood dating back 250 million years with its gorgeous rich colors of red, burnt orange, brown and gray-blue sits in sharp contrast with the black lacquer of the resin.
 Signed on side of tabletop in bronze Ado Chale.

 Philippe Cruysmans, Ado Chale, Brussels, n.p. for a similar example